Diego Gama (Mexican footballer): Loan to Atlético Madrid

 On August 12, 2014, Toluca agreed to loan Diego Gama to Atlético Madrid for one season.
 He was assigned to play with Atlético Madrid Juvenil A, the Under-19 affiliate at the club, for the 2014-15 season in the División de Honor.
 Diego made his competitive debut in Europe during the 2014-15 UEFA Youth League against Malmö FF on November 4, 2014.
 Coming in as a substitute for Roberto Núñez in the 71' minute of the match.
 Just 8' minutes in Diego managed to score; breaking the tie, and ending the game 2–1 in favor for Atletico Madrid.
 With this game Atletico advanced to the playoffs.
 Gama finished the season with a further 6 goals in league play.
 Atlético did not pick up the purchase option in Gama's contract at the end of the season.

 Return to Toluca

 After spending one year with Atlético Madrid Juvenil A, Diego Gama returned to Toluca to play in the Liga MX.
 He was given the number 17 shirt.
 He made his first return appearance on July 25, 2015, during the season opener against Tigres, coming in as a substitute for Enrique Triverio in the 76th minute of the game, Toluca won the match 1–0.

+After Toluca

+After leaving Toluca, he played for teams in the second and third levels of Mexican football, taking part in the squads of Real Zamora, C.F.
+La Piedad, Cafetaleros de Chiapas and Chihuahua F.C., until in 2024 he signed with Tlaxcala F.C.

+At the end of the 2024–25 season, he retired as a professional footballer and began studies to become a coach.